Cochin Port: History

+Chappa system

+The Chappa system was a method of recruiting workers to work in Kochi's ports in place between the 1930s and 1960s.
+During pre-dawn hours, people would gather around the house of the employer called "Mooppan" and he would throw metal coins into the air which were called "chaappa" and only the individuals who caught a coin could work in the port for the day.
+This system was met with fierce protests in the 50s and 60s with incidences like the 1953 Mattancherry shootout where the police shot protesters demanding its removal.

 Organizational structure

-Cochin Port Trust is an autonomous body under the government of India and is managed by Board of Trustees constituted by the government.
+Cochin Port Trust is an autonomous body under the government of India and is managed by board of trustees constituted by the government.
 The board is headed by the chairman who acts as the chief executive officer.
-The government may from time to time nominate the trustees in the Board representing various interests.
+The government may from time to time nominate the trustees in the board representing various interests.
 The chairman is assisted by the deputy chairman who in turn is assisted by department heads and officials of the following port departments: